Protection for Unmarried Parents in California

 Child custody orders also affect an unmarried father’s child support obligation because child support is calculated using the gross income of both parents and the percentage of time that parents spend with a child.
 Usually, however, a court will not consider the time an unmarried father spends with his child unless there are existing court orders regarding visitation.
 Without custody orders, the court will set the time-share between father and child at zero percent (0%).
 The effect of using a zero percent time-share will be to set child support at the maximum level.

-Although the law treats you differently than a married couple, there is still protection for unmarried parents in California regarding your rights as parents.
-If you need help comprehending, enforcing, and preserving these rights, then you should talk to an experienced family law attorney right away.
-Get started with a free attorney match that pairs you with a California attorney.
+Although the law treats you differently than a married couple, California still provides protection for the parental rights of unmarried parents.
+If you need help comprehending, enforcing, and preserving these rights, it's a good idea to talk to an experienced family law attorney in California today.

 Contact a qualified attorney.